Afebia/BNO055-STM32-V2/README.md

 If you want to measure the speed of a car or the angles of a spacecraft, you can easily use the BNO055 sensor.
-Today we created a library for BNO055 to use with STM32.
+Today I created a library for BNO055 to use with STM32.
 With this library you can configure BNO055 and retrieve data from it.

 **WARNING:** This library is written on an STM32F407-DISC1 so its header file is `stm32f4xx_hal.h`. İf you use another board, for example STM32F103C8 BluePill, just change that to `stm32f1xx_hal.h` in our BNO055_STM32.h header file.
 ```c